This is our sixth time riding and fundraising for this event and the first time we’ve ever really asked you for money. Please keep reading!Â

-“The fact that this event has directly benefited patients motivates me to keep going,” Jen said.
+“The fact that this event has directly benefited patients motivates me to keep going,” Jen said a few years ago.
 “We’ve gained momentum, and we’ve already changed the way we’re fighting this illness.
 I have great hope that this will ultimately lead to more treatment breakthroughs and higher survival rates for those with rare cancers, so that more of us will live to tell our unique tales.”

-This weekend, Heather and I will ride as part of a satellite team in the Bay Area.
-It would mean a lot to us and to the Linn and Goodman families to have your support.
+In February, Heather and I will ride again (with my husband, pictured above) as part of the Bay Area arm of this fight.
+Because we can and because we can’t stop.
+It would mean a lot to us and to the patients living with cancer to have your support.
 (That means dollars.)
-Click here to donate through me.
-Use this link to donate through Heather.
+Click here to donate through us.
+Join the battle, because cancer is a big, ugly jerk.

 - The Best 20 Stay at Home Mom Jobs in 2023! - August 9, 2023